gobbledygook88/gobbledygook88.github.io/app/_walks/2024-06-04-surrey-valleys.md

     - title: A crawl through time
       latitude: 51.31605602479372
       longitude: -0.06823693218826866
-      text: Though you'll encounter lots of signs saying driveways are private, ignore them.
-The ones you walk on today are also public footpaths.
-This one, however, is not as well kept as others.
-Running down the side of some Victorian houses, crawl through thorn bushes and trees.
+      text: You'll encounter lots of signs saying driveways are private, proceed with respect and you'll be fine.
+The ones you walk on today are public footpaths.
+This next one, unfortunately, is not as well kept as others.
+Running down the side of some Victorian houses, crawl through the thorn bushes and trees.
 Again, trust me.
-As you pick off the thorns on your arms and legs, emerge into a small opening, you are greeted by a signpost signalling a public footpath of which hasn't seen daylight in many years.
-You can't help by give a wry smile.
+As you pick off the thorns on your arms and legs, emerge into a small opening, you are greeted by a signpost signalling a public footpath which hasn't seen daylight in many years.
+You can't help but give a wry smile.
 Eventually, you'll emerge into John Fisher's Sports Ground.
 Walk along the edge of the sports field to the other side.
     - title: Bug Hill
       latitude: 51.30249957126309
       longitude: -0.05316188144776937